carterspreen/anki-german/README.md

 # anki-german

-I put a lot of time into this back in 2022, when I was taking German and Russian classes simultaneously.
+I put a lot of time into this back in 2022, when I was taking German and Russian classes.

 At the time, there was no frequency-ranked list of German words available on the internet.
 The closest thing to it was a corpus released by Leipzig University.
 They had ranked the 1-million most frequently used words on websites hosted in Germany, but the problem was that a huge portion of these words weren't actually German.
 So I came up with this nightmare spaghetti: